Coneheads: Hierarchy Aware Attention: Results

 \subsection{Attention Efficiency and Model Size}

 \Fref{fig:lowdim} shows the performance of cone attention vs. dot product attention at low \textit{token} ($q, k$) embedding dimensions ($d$ from before) on the NMT IWSLT task.
 Both umbral and penumbral attention are able to achieve significantly better performance than dot product attention in this regime, matching dot product attention at $d = 128$ with only $d = 16$.
 For this model, using 16 dimensions reduces the number of parameters from 39.5M to 31.2M. \Fref{tab:lowdimdeit} shows the performance of DeiT-Ti at $d=16$.
-While not able to match dot product attention at $d=64$, cone attention significantly outperforms dot product attention at $d=16$.
-Furthermore, the performance gap is larger than at $d=64$, which implies that cone attention is more parameter-efficient at capturing relationships in data.
-Table \ref{tbl:mainres} mirrors this, where cone attention improved performance more gave a larger performance uplift over dot product attention in the two smaller architectures (\texttt{transformer\_iwslt\_de\_en} and DeiT-Ti) vs. the two larger architectures (\texttt{transformer\_lm\_wiki103} and DiT-B/4).
+Here, penumbral attention at $d=16$ is able to outperform dot product attention at $d=64$, again indicating that cone attention is able to more efficiently capture hierarchies.